Praful932/llmsearch/README.md

 - Batch size can affect performance during evaluation, most decoder models use `left` padding, The presence of pad token can affect the next token samples that is generated although very minutely, the effect becomes more pronounced over long sequences.
 So be sure to evaluate your model at the right batch size.

 ## Important Considerations
-- `llmsearch` monkey patches certain modules of transformers to make it work with `scikit-learn` specifically these ones
+- `llmsearch` modifies certain modules of the transformers library to work with scikit-learn, including:
-    - Changed Generation Related Modules - This is required to add support for certain generation stratergies that are not natively supported in HF, specifically - `tfs` & `top_a`, It also adds one other param called `generation_seed` which is used for seeding the generation for reproducibilty
+    - Generation Modules - To support additional generation strategies (`tfs`, `top_a`) and the `generation_seed` parameter for reproducibility.
         - `transformers.GenerationMixin._get_logits_warper` - Older module available at `transformers.GenerationMixin._get_logits_warper_old`
         - `transformers.GenerationConfig.__init__` - Older constructor available via `transformers.GenerationConfig.__init__`
-    - Added a new attribute to `StoppingCriteriaList` class which helps in avoiding cloning of the same object while running a search, which otherwise would have destroyed the state of the object
+    - Stopping Criteria - Added attribute to avoid cloning issues during searches.
         - `StoppingCriteriaList.__sklearn_clone__`
-    - Added `tfs` & `top_a` support in `model.generate`
+    - Generation - Added `tfs` & `top_a` support.

 ## References
 - Support for `tfs` & `top_a` reference- https://github.com/oobabooga/text-generation-webui/blob/main/modules/sampler_hijack.py